Know where you stand in the OPM pipeline.

 Why is OPM running long?

 OPM’s official “Process at a Glance” (3–5 months) assumes a fully-staffed retirement operation.
-In 2025 OPM lost a meaningful share of its retirement-processing staff to Deferred Resignation Programs (DRPs) and VERAs.
-Audience-direct on Reddit r/FedEmployees, May 2026: “If OPM can develop and release a new AI tool, why can’t they process a retirement package under 6–9 months?
-Retirement should take less than 30 days.”
+In 2025 OPM lost a meaningful share of its staff to Deferred Resignation Programs (DRPs) and VERAs.
+The Government Accountability Office (GAO) found OPM’s total headcount fell 35% (1,052 people) between December 31, 2024 and March 31, 2026, and separately that Retirement Services shrank 16% (−165 FTEs) from fiscal 2024 to fiscal 2026 (GAO-26-108916).
+GAO didn’t tie those cuts to case timelines; the OPM Inspector General (November 2025) did, finding the reductions “created immediate gaps in operational capacity.”
+Audience-direct on Reddit r/FedEmployees, May 2026: “If OPM can develop and release a new AI tool, why can’t they process a retirement package under 6–9 months?”
 Top reply: “Because OPM staff took the DRPs in large numbers.”
 This tracker reflects what’s actually happening to your case — not the published target timeline.